sampsyo/cs6120/content/blog/2019-11-01-one-vm/index.md

 Your company is impressed start using _QuantPL_ which they claim is a more intuitive approach in scripting models.
 But soon, they start to notice that it's a lot slower than their previous models.

 You now have to design a bytecode format and interpreter, and when they complain even more, you write a JIT compiler.
-Now it's fast, and you hear that rival company _Quant2Bet_ has developed a language _Quant2PL_ that's even faster using something called Truffle and Kraal, so now you're stuck in modifying your programming language from the beginning.
+Now it's fast, and you hear that rival company _Quant2Bet_ has developed a language _Quant2PL_ that's even faster using something called Truffle and Graal, so now you're stuck in modifying your programming language from the beginning.
 You decide this isn't worth your time, quit your job, and join _Quant2Bet_ instead who bought you out for $1,000,000.

 # A Solution
-[One VM to Rule Them All][paper] presents an architecture which allows implementing new programming languages within a common framework, allowing for language-agnostic optimizations.
+[One VM to Rule Them All][paper] (2013) presents an architecture which allows implementing new programming languages within a common framework, allowing for language-agnostic optimizations.
 Instead of designing the entire stack for a new programming language, you can just focus in creating a parser and AST interpreter.
 Now, you can reuse functionality from existing Virtual Machines and your language is already fast and optimized.

 ## Background
 * A __Java Virtual Machine (JVM)__ is a virtual machine that allows computers to run programming languages that compile to Java bytecode.